20 Trick or Treat Alternatives for Kids

 Go to a pumpkin patch and pick a pumpkin to carve or paint.

 Visiting a pumpkin patch around Halloween is one of my favorite fall family activities.
 Take your kids to a pumpkin patch and let them choose a pumpkin or two.
 If your kids are little, you’ll likely want to go the painting route.
 But as they get older and their pumpkin carving skills improve, you’ll be amazed at what they can carve in their pumpkins.

 For less of a mess, use these adorable pumpkin decorating stickers!

 Go to a Trunk or Treat.

 A trunk or treat is a safe way for kids to trick or treat.
 Most often, you’ll find a trunk or treat at one of your local churches.
 They’re usually hosted in the parking lot.
 People open and decorate the trunks of their cars and give candy out to trick or treaters.
 Check this out if you’re interested in starting a trunk or treat!
 Or if you’ll be attending a trunk or treat, here are some trunk or treat decorating ideas.

 Create a Mason jar luminary or Halloween-themed jar.

 I like to have cute Halloween decorations with minimal prep time.
 You can paint Mason jars in such a way that you end up with adorable luminaries to line your sidewalk.
 Check out these Mason jar Halloween Crafts!

 Pass out candy together.

-If you’re concerned about trick or treat safety, your kids don’t want to go trick or treating, or you’re just looking for something different this year, let your kids pass out candy this Halloween.
-This is the perfect trick or treat alternative.
+If you’re concerned about trick-or-treating safety, your kids don’t want to go trick or treating, or you’re just looking for something different this year, let your kids pass out candy this Halloween.
+This is the perfect trick-or-treat alternative.